Andrey-RV/Least-Squares/README.md

 ![plot of the fitted function](https://i.ibb.co/hLSsDx9/baixados.png)

 ## Documentation
-Further documentation about the implementation and other attributes of a LeastSquares instance can be found [here](https://andrey-rv.github.io/LeastSquares/)
+Further documentation about the implementation can be found [here](https://andrey-rv.github.io/LeastSquares/)